 There are three more Athlete inductees.
-Dwayne De Rosario was a four-time champion on Major League Soccer who is a top-10 all-time goal scorer in the league.
+Dwayne De Rosario was a four-time champion of Major League Soccer and is a top-10 all-time goal scorer in the league.
 Visually impaired swimmer Tim McIsaac won 21 medals in his four appearances at the Paralympic Games from 1976 to 1988.
 John Tavares was a three-time MVP of the National Lacrosse League.

 There are two groups of inductees in the Trailblazer category.
 The Chatham Coloured All-Stars played together for seven years in the 1930s as the first all-Black organized baseball team in Ontario.
 The Preston Rivulettes were a highly successful women’s ice hockey team who dominated their competition in the 1930s, losing just once in an estimated 350 games.